Pylons/pyramid/docs/narr/project.rst

 ``venv`` command.
 We called the virtual environment directory ``env`` and set an environment variable ``VENV`` to its path.

-We assume that you :ref:`previously installed cookiecutter <cookiecutters>`, following its installation instructions.
+We assume that you :ref:`previously installed cookiecutter <pyramid-cookiecutters>`, following its installation instructions.

 When we invoke ``cookiecutter``, it will create a directory that represents our project.